spatie/laravel-medialibrary/README.md

 ## Working with images
 ###Defining profiles
-Image you are making a site with a list of all news-items.
+Imagine you are making a site with a list of all news-items.
 Wouldn't it be nice to show the user a thumb of image associated with the news-item?
 When adding images to the medialibrary, it can create these derived images for you.

 You can let the medialibrary know that it should make a derived image by implementing the `getImageProfileProperties()`-method on the model.